Config files

 Overriding CPU architecture type for the downloaded binary

-CPU architecture of the downloaded binaries defaults to tfswitch
+CPU architecture of the downloaded binaries defaults to tfswitch's host

 architecture.